 I started a blog and started forming my own group of people that would eventually give me the support I needed.

-If you don’t want to put in the time and effort to do that, then find 3-5 blogs written by others and become a part of their community.
+If you don’t want to put in the time and effort to do that, find 3-5 blogs written by others and become a part of their community.
 The more active you are with comments and emails, the more you’ll get out of it.

 You can also check out a community like Location Rebel, where everyone involved is deeply invested in making big things happen in their lives.